GPGN268/SP2025-FP07-glaciermelt/README.md

 - Aucklynn Sacco

 ## Summary:
-As a result of the global rise in temperatures, the Greenland ice sheet and the Antarctic ice sheet are beginnning to melt, introducing large amounts of freshwater in the ocean.
-This introduction of freshwater may impact the overall salinity of the ocean, which then may impact deep-ocean currents.
+With global temperatures rising, Earth's two ice sheets, Greenland and Antarctica, have been melting, introducing large amounts of freshwater into the ocean.
+This introduction of freshwater alters ocean salinity, which may weaken ocean currents.

 ## Introductory Background Information: